 - Nuclear hazard.
 Damage caused by nuclear reaction, radiation, or radioactive contamination is excluded.

 - War and military action.

 Does Commercial Property Insurance have a deductible?

 A deductible applies to most property insurance policies.
 The deductible is the amount of the loss that your business is responsible for before the insurance company’s coverage begins.

-For example, if you have a loss of $1,200, and a deductible of $250, the insurance company will only pay your company $950, which is the amount of the loss minus the deductible.
 Having a deductible gives your company a financial incentive to take care of the property that is insured rather than transferring the full amount of risk to the insurance company.
 The deductible usually applies to each loss separately, meaning the insurer will subtract the deductible from each loss that you experience.

 In order to apply for property insurance, you’ll need to gather some key information about your business.
-You’ll want to compile a list of the property your business owns.
+You’ll want to compile a list of all the property your business owns.

 Important information the insurer will need include:

 - Construction type (brick or wood frame)

 - Fire alarms, sprinkler systems, fire extinguishers